bitovi/academy/src/dom/dom.md

-@page dom-jquery-training DOM and jQuery
+@page learn-dom-jquery DOM and jQuery
 @parent bit-academy 2

 @description Learn jQuery and the DOM APIs by building your own version of jQuery and